 Kingdom of the Desert Jewel.
 A Class V Wraith will attack the PCs each night at midnight until they are killed or it is.

 Adventure "Cult of the Third Moon".
 The Priestess of the title cult performs a human sacrifice ceremony at midnight.
 She does so in order to drain the Life Energy of the victim and maintain her immortality.

 Adventure "Pride of the Gryphon".
 In the Back Story, the burial ceremonies of the King Zor took place in the Catacombs of Ur at midnight.

-The Spacemaster campaign setting has the following tropes:
+The Spacemaster system and its Privateers campaign setting have the following tropes:

 Ammunition Backpack: Privateer campaign setting.
 Backpack energy cells can hold 35,000 energy units and are often used to power large weapons.

-Escape Pod: Privateer campaign setting.
+Escape Pod: Privateers campaign setting.
 Life pods are small, five person ships that only have maneuvering thrusters and are usable only if in orbit.
 They have heat shields and parachutes for atmospheric re-entry.

-Flynning: Privateer campaign setting.
+Flynning: Privateers campaign setting.
 The Swashbuckling skill allows the user to perform elaborate maneuvers with his melee weapon, including flourishes and feats of weapon control (such as recovering a dropped weapon).

 Intrinsic Vow: Privateers campaign setting.
 The Telepathy Psychic skill had several powers with this restriction.